 The first kind: Adding ornaments to the Darbuka itself

 The first kind of ornamentation would be adding ornaments to the Darbuka itself, or in other words, making the Darbuka prettier.
 Darbuka craftsmen work very hard to make sure that the Darbuka instrument itself looks stunning.
 There are few instruments out there today that look as good a Darbuka, and that’s a fact.
 The stunning Mother of Pearl designs used on Darbukas are not found anywhere else in the world of musical instruments.
+Read how Mother of Pearl designs have been used in our Lotfy Process here.
+You can purchase our Mother of Pearl Sombaty Darbukas here (or our Blue Mother of Pearl Sombaty Darbukas here).

 Stunning Mother of Pearl Darbuka Designs